-Wondering about Intelligent Frame Creation in the Windows operating system?
+Wondering about Intelligent Frame Creation in the Panasonic displays?
 I have been messing around with AI features lately and got stuck on this one.
-A huge problem most users encounter while streaming high-speed motion, such as sports, is motion blur.Â
+A significant issue that many users face when streaming high-speed content, such as sports, is motion blur.

 Let me tell you that it helps a lot while this issue happens, and being a tech enthusiast, I have tested it to see its impact.
 And this is the primary reason behind creating this content piece.